mjordan/larkm/README.md

       "x9"
     ],
     "committment_statements": {
-      "s1": "ACME University commits to maintain ARKs that have 's1' as a shoulder for a long time.", "s3": "ACME University commits to maintain ARKs that have 's3' as a shoulder until the end of 2025.", "default": "Default committment statement."
+      "s1": "Awesome University commits to maintain ARKs that have 's1' as a shoulder in perpetuity.", "s3": "Awesome University commits to maintain ARKs that have 's3' as a shoulder in perpetuity.", "default": "Default committment statement."
     },
     "erc_metadata_defaults": {